 Searching for the best single din head unit is a bewildering task.
 There are tons and tons of single din car stereos out there.
 And when you have that many car stereos, there's an awful lot of rubbish you need to wade through to find what you're looking for.

 Luckily for you, we are here to help.
 We've done the heavy lifting for you.
-We've done the research so you don't have to, and we've compiled a definitive list of the best single din car stereos on the market.
+We've done the research so you don't have to, and we've compiled a definitive list of the best single din head unit on the market.

 Ultimate Guide to The Best Single DIN Head Unit